 Everybody indeed wants a shortcut.
-I just wrote something about this in relation to building online social media communities over on and so I thought I would extend the idea to online reputation management (ORM) as it’s practiced both in your own life (as the resulting splatter painting of your life online, over time, unintentionally) and as it’s managed by my company, Reputation.com.
+I just wrote something about this in relation to building online social media communities over on and so I thought I would extend the idea to online reputation management (ORM) as it’s practiced both in your own life (as the resulting splatter painting of your life online, over time, unintentionally).
 Like Jackson Pollock, you’re creating a genius work of Abstract Expressionistic spatter painting; unlike Pollock, you’re probably not being remotely as artful and intentional as he was — and this is a problem.
 The art that is reflected online — and in a rich reduction of everything you’ve every done and ever said distilled into only ten — maybe twenty — results.

 Of course, not just ten or twenty but more like, for me, “about 50,300,000 results (0.32 seconds);” however, as I tell people every day, 89% of folks never see the gorgeous tapestry known as “chris abraham” in completion.
 Like standing too close to a massive pointillism masterpiece, all most people see is a bunch of dots.
 While it takes a few steps back to get the message of the entire work that is you, you had better make sure that the 10-20 dots that anyone sees (99% of folks never get past the second page of search, twenty results) is a fractal of the larger you: that what they see when they see but only those ten or twenty results is an accurate and exquisite culmination of who you are, what you do, and what you’ve accomplished, and who you most want to become.